freedomofpress/securedrop-https-everywhere-ruleset/README.md

 2. Add their domain name and the requested URL to the `onboarded.txt` via PR into this repository.
 We match the domain based on the landing page of the organization, comparing the `netloc` in a URL with structure `scheme://netloc/path;parameters?query#fragment`.

-3. Next, generate and sign the update ruleset using the following command (requires signing key, please ping `@emkll` for assistance):
+3. Next, generate and sign the update ruleset using the following command (requires signing key, please ping `@zenmonkeykstop` for assistance):

 ```
 ./scripts/generate-and-sign